 Another tutorial Lizzy, really?
-I’d say: why not! 😉 Let’s talk about how to make miniature food today!
+I’d say: why not! 😉 Let’s talk about how to make miniature food today and dive straight into things!

 The Tools You Need For Miniature Food Making.

-- To make real edible miniature food, you would off course need real tiny food (cut into small pieces) and a real working fire or fuctioning mini kitchen (see video’s below).
+- To make real edible miniature food, you would of course need real tiny food (cut into small pieces) and a real working fire or functioning mini kitchen (see videos below).

 - To make ‘fake’ miniature food you would need: